flare-foundation/docs/docs/tech/archive/flare-launch-process.md

 !!! danger "Trigger: 66% of validator power is independent of Flare,<br/>AND <br/>Exchanges agree to distribute the `$FLR` token to their customers within a few days of the TDE"

-!!! important "Token Distribution Event (TDE) happens"
+!!! tip "Token Distribution Event (TDE) happens"
     The **new airdrop** was sent to the Flare addresses provided by `$XRP` token holders when they claimed.

     Part of the airdrop went to Exchange accounts, which distributed it to the users that originally claimed (the **intended recipients**).